carodew/carodew.github.io/_posts/projects/ux/2014-01-03-pdk-website.md

 ##Results##

 Analytics showed increased traffic to key areas of the website and we were able to implement analytics more effectively through the site.
+Through the content audit we were able to cut about 25&nbsp;percent of the site content.

-"[Carolyn's] ability to facilitate discussions about design, her knack at breaking down and simplifying complex processes, and her give and take of feedback has enabled her to create websites that are user-centered, streamlined, and effective." &mdash; Jeanne Storm, Associate Executive Director, PDK International (1999&ndash;2013)
+"[Carolyn's] ability to facilitate discussions about design, her knack at breaking down and simplifying complex processes, and her give and take of feedback has enabled her to create websites that are user-centered, streamlined, and effective." &mdash; [Jeanne Storm](https://www.linkedin.com/profile/view?id=49770690), Associate Executive Director 1999&ndash;2013, PDK International